TosbackCgusBridge-Bot/CGUs-versions/Barnesandnoble/Privacy Policy.md

 **We take significant and appropriate security measures, including physical, technological and procedural measures, to help to safeguard your personal information and to prevent unauthorized access and disclosure.
 In addition, we use industry-standard technology, such as Secure Sockets Layer (SSL) encryption technology in the transmission of certain sensitive personal information, designed to prevent unauthorized persons from gaining access to your personal information, and, as technology develops, we intend to take additional measures to improve security.

 We want you to feel confident whenever you visit us in our stores, on the Barnes &.
-Noble Websites or otherwise.
+Noble Websites, or use Barnes &.
+Noble Devices or Apps.
 While we are focused on the security of your personal information and follow strict standards, processes and procedures that are designed to protect your personal information, you must remember that the Internet is a global communications vehicle open to threats, viruses and intrusions from others and so we cannot promise, and you should not expect, that we will be able to protect your personal information at all times and in all circumstances.

 **7\.
 How do we respect your choices about your personal information?